wintercms/docs/console-plugin-management.md

 php artisan plugin:remove <plugin code>
 ```

-The `plugin:remove` command allows you remove a plugin installed on your Winter CMS installation.
+The `plugin:remove` command allows you to remove a plugin installed on your Winter CMS installation.
 This will remove both the files for the plugin, and the database records and tables. **This is a destructive action.** You will be prompted to confirm the action before proceeding.